|

 the letter.

-note read “Come at once as I have done murder and I want you to give me into
+“Come at once as I have done murder and I want you to give me into the hands of

-went to the door and spoke to Caroline who had not seen the note.
-Caroline sent for the police and Frances
+the door and spoke to Caroline who had not seen the note.
+Caroline sent for the police and Frances told

 She was arrested and taken before a